Juegoman/ld49/README.md

 A Phaser 3 project

-Charge through an endlessly shifting arena.
+Charge through a perpetually *unstable* arena.

 ### Controls
 * WASD to control movement